yousefelassal/quote-cron/README.md

 > Let us revere, let us worship, but erect and open-eyed, the highest, not the lowest; the future, not the past!

 > If we could learn to like ourselves, even a little, maybe our cruelties and angers might melt away.

+> We the people are the rightful masters of both Congress and the courts, not to overthrow the Constitution but to overthrow the men who pervert the Constitution.